QVQZZZ/HeFlwr/docs/en/installation.md

     ```

 ### Verifying the Installation
-To verify that HeFlwr, Flower, and PyTorch have been successfully installed, you can run the following command in your terminal:
+To verify that HeFlwr, Flower, PyTorch and Psutil have been successfully installed, you can run the following command in your terminal:
 ``` shell
 python -c "import heflwr; print(heflwr.__version__)" python -c "import flwr; print(flwr.__version__)" python -c "import torch; print(torch.__version__)"
 ```
-Each command should return the version number of HeFlwr, Flower, and PyTorch, indicating that they have been successfully installed on your system.
+These commands should return the version numbers of HeFlwr, Flower, PyTorch and Psutil, indicating that they have been successfully installed on your system.

 ### Next Steps
 After successfully installing HeFlwr, Flower, PyTorch and Psutil, you may want to:
-- Visit HeFlwr's [homepage]() for an overview of the design background and guiding principles.
+- Visit HeFlwr's [homepage](https://github.com/QVQZZZ/HeFlwr) for an overview of the design background and guiding principles.
-- Check out the [Getting Started]() guide to begin using HeFlwr.
-- Explore the [Project Structure]() to familiarize yourself with HeFlwr's components.